itsaboutcode/SalesforceNotes/apex.md

 If you want to test private/protected `members (methods, variables, classes)`, you have 2 options

 1. Make a public method which uses private members.
-2. Annotate private/protected members of a class with `@TestVisible`
+2. Annotate private/protected members of a class with `@TestVisible` so that you can access them from your test class and use those members.